AminZibayi/react-multi-language/README.md

 export default App;
 ```
-Fetching data when needed is one of the most common case for async functions:
+Fetching data when needed is one of the most common use cases for async functions:

 ```javascript
 import React, { Component } from "react";